saurabh48782/Robokalam-Assignments/README.md

 The model detects several faces in real-time and shows the output for a single face (the biggest face in terms of area) along with the named caption.

 ## Python Chatbot
+### Chatbot folder contains the source code for making the chatbot.
+It is command line based chatbot.